apache/dubbo-docs/dubbo-user-book-en/demos/events-notify.md

 ```
 `callback` and` async` functions are orthogonally decomposed. `async = true` means that the result is returned immediately.` onreturn` means that a callback is required.

-两者叠加存在以下几种组合情况 [^2]：

-There are several situations with the tow attributes.
+There are several situations with the tow attributes[^2].

 * Asynchronous callback mode:`async=true onreturn="xxx"`
 * Synchronous callback mode:`async=false onreturn="xxx"`